ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/175783710-ada11fa5-38ff-47c3-b1c6-386b2156e251.png)

-Looks like we are getting close to get the flag ...
+It seems that we are making progress and getting closer to finding the flag ...

 ```bash
 ./kubectl describe secrets/flag